Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

 2. The thesis appraisal council has the same composition and standards as the thesis evaluation council; members of the thesis evaluation council do not participate in the appraisal council.
-3. The training institution\'s regulations provide details on the establishment of the thesis appraisal council; the council meeting process and the handling of thesis appraisal results.
+3. The training institution's regulations provide details on the establishment of the thesis appraisal council; the council meeting process and the handling of thesis appraisal results.